stereobooster/stereobooster.com/content/posts/faceted-search/index.md

 I'm impresed by Tanstack table, it packs so many features and has elegant API layer.

-- filter with checkboxes
+- Filter with checkboxes
   - Options should be sorted by frequency
   - Options should be limited to first 10-20, with ability to fetch more on request
-- Search and sorting is done in main thread, so there is slight latency on keyboard input.
+- Search and sorting is done in main thread, so there is slight latency on keyboard input
-- There is no full-text ssearch (only substring match), but this is irrelevant, because I'm mainly interested in faceting.
+- There is no full-text ssearch (only substring match), but this is irrelevant, because I'm mainly interested in faceting

 ### Tanstack table + Orama